DominikBritz/Misc-PowerShell/README.md

-# Small-Scripts
+# PowerShell
-Small PowerShell scripts which doesn't fit into other repos
+Small PowerShell scripts and functions which doesn't fit into other repos